Be the first to access new posts and exclusive content

-At just 24-years-old, Kylie Jenner is running her own international empire and shares every moment of her life on her social media channels, from the birth of her children (although ‘Stormi baby’ was a complete surprise to even her most dedicated followers) to her new business ventures.
-And whilst her lifestyle is completely unrelatable for the vast majority of Gen Zers, we’d argue that’s why they love her so much – her aesthetic, carefully crafted and unimaginable lifestyle is something that they can look on from afar (whether that be in admiration or distaste), whilst fans also feel a sense of familiarity towards her having watched her grow up online.
+At just 25-years-old, Kylie Jenner is running her own international empire and shares every moment of her life on her social media channels, from the birth of her children (although ‘Stormi baby’ was a complete surprise to even her most dedicated followers) to her new business ventures.
+And whilst her lifestyle is completely unrelatable to the vast majority of Gen Zers, we’d argue that’s why they love her so much – her aesthetic, carefully crafted and unimaginable lifestyle is something that they can look on from afar (whether that be in admiration or distaste), whilst fans also feel a sense of familiarity towards her having watched her grow up online.

 This influencer owns so many businesses that the world of brand collabs is almost beyond her; aside from taking her own brands into stores such as Ulta Beauty, this woman is her own business boss!